scqubits/scqubits/docs/source/installation.rst

 Verifying the Installation
 ==========================

-sc_qubits includes a set of nose tests that can be executed to verify that installation was successful.
+scqubits includes a set of nose tests that can be executed to verify that installation was successful.

 .. code-block:: python

-   import sc_qubits.testing as sctest sctest.run()
+   import scqubits.testing as sctest sctest.run()